- 7:00 p.m.

 The mission of the Longmeadow Historical Commission is to identify, preserve, and educate the Town about its unique historic heritage.

 The Longmeadow Historical Commission collaborates with the other historical bodies in Town, the Historic District Commission and the Longmeadow Historical Society, to promote the value of history, to educate the public regarding the history of the Town and to encourage historic preservation in Longmeadow.
 The 3 entities are often confused, but each has a distinct role in the Town.
 The Historic District Commission, also a public body, is responsible solely for regulatory design review of properties within the Longmeadow Historic District.
 The Longmeadow Historical Society is a private, nonprofit organization that works to educate the public on pertinent historical matters, preserve the Storrs House museum, and maintain historical collections and records.
-The Longmeadow Historical Society runs the acclaimed Long Meddowe Days, an annual celebration on the Town Green.

 Recent accomplishments of the Longmeadow Historical Commission include: